pierremrtn/neat/README.md

       ?.copyWith(color: Colors.red),
 ),
 ```
-Neat introduce a collection of extension on `BuildContext` for this purpose:
+Neat introduce a collection of extension on `BuildContext` that simplify the creation of headlines and other types of text defined in material textTheme:
 ```
 import 'package:neat/neat.dart';